 Wastewater Treatment Facility Upgrade

-The City of Viroqua is undertaking a $10.2 million wastewater treatment facility upgrade.
+The City of Viroqua undergoing a $10.2 million wastewater treatment facility upgrade.
 The upgrade will address aging infrastructure, relocate the effluent outfall, increase treatment capabilities and improve energy efficient.
 The City will receive state and federal grant funding for up to $2.7 million of the project cost.
-The upgrade will also require a sewer rate increase proposed to take effect March 1st.
+The upgrade also required a sewer rate increase that took effect March 1st, 2016.

 Viroqua’s Wastewater Treatment Facility